kfatehi/blog/source/_posts/Crumple-a-post-mortem.md

 > We built too fast.
 We rushed it.
 With more market research and by surveying business owners we would have realized points 1­5 and potentially saved ourselves time and money.
 Its very crucial to build something that solves a big problem and that people really want it.

 I should have stuck to my guns early on when I initially proved the technology -- but I allowed myself to be convinced by my co-founder that we needed "the real product" and "just one more feature" over and over again.

-Lesson learned.
+I would say "Lesson Learned" but I have a feeling that this experience requires further analysis before its lessons are fully internalized.